-To qualify for EdEP, an NSA, PA, WP, WA or PPP recipient must meet the criteria listed in the following table.
+To qualify for EdEP, a JSP, PA, WA or PPP recipient must meet the criteria listed in the following table.
 If more detail about a criterion is required, the second column indicates where you will find this.

 |ALL of the following|

 Have enrolled or intend to enrol in an approved education course.